Akuli/tkinter-tutorial/getting-started.md

 The background of this root window is not using Ttk, so it has *very* different colors than the Ttk widgets.
-We can fix that by adding a big Ttk frame to the Tk root window, and packing it with `fill='both', expand=True` so that it will always fill the entire window. **I'll do this in all examples from now on.**
+We can fix that by adding a big Ttk frame to the Tk root window.
+A frame is an empty widget, and we can add any other widgets we want inside a frame.
+If we add a `ttk.Frame` to the root window and pack it with `fill='both', expand=True`, it will always fill the entire window, making the window look like a Ttk widget. **I'll do this in all examples from now on.**
-This is annoying, but keep in mind that you only need to do this once for each window; in a big project you typically have many widgets inside each window, and this extra boilerplate doesn't annoy that much after all.

 ```python
 root = tkinter.Tk()